Derbyshire MP Robert Largan accused of 'fake' newspaper con

 Conservative Robert Largan has been issuing a newsletter called High Peak Reporter in his Derbyshire constituency.

-However the owner of a former independent title of the same name said MP's publication was misleading voters.
+But the owner of a former independent title of the same name said the MP's publication was misleading voters.

-The High Peak MP's office has apologised insisting it had made a genuine mistake choosing the name.
+The High Peak MP's office has apologised, insisting it had made a genuine mistake choosing the name.

-The real High Peak Reporter circulated in Derbyshire from 1887 to 1998 but the brand is still owned by local news publisher Quest Media Network.
+The High Peak Reporter circulated in Derbyshire from 1887 to 1998, but the brand is still owned by local news publisher Quest Media Network.

 Quest's owner Chris Bird told BBC Radio Derby he was concerned the MP's newsletter was part of a growing trend of politicians mimicking genuine news titles.